Climate change

 Households

-Yarra Ranges Council partnered with Solar Savers in 2019 to deliver quality and affordable household solar systems to help our community become more sustainable and ensure no one is left behind in the renewable energy transition.
-The team at Solar Savers provide advice, information and arrange for trusted installers to fit systems as well as provide government rebate assistance for those who are eligible.
+Yarra Ranges Council partnered with Solar Savers in 2019 to deliver high quality and affordable household solar and battery systems, hot water heat pumps and split system heating and cooling units to help our community switch to renewables, electrify their homes and ensure no one is left behind in the renewable energy transition.

 Find out more about Solar Savers